Sovereign-Labs/sovereign-sdk/full-node/db/sov-schema-db/README.md

 }
 ```

-To actually store and retrieve data, all we need to do is to implement a Schema
+To actually store and retrieve data, all we need to do is to implement a Schema:

 ```rust
 pub struct AccountBalanceSchema;